 Many families are restricted by the amount of care they can provide to loved ones.
 Mumby’s live in carers are there to provide this support that families or domiciliary agencies can not.
 Simple strategies to encourage fluid consumption for those loved ones could be any of the following:-

 - Offering fluids regularly throughout the day

 - Making fluids readily available by placing containers such as small bottles or cups close by.

 - Providing preferred drinks to keep interest up.

-The old saying goes “you can lead a horse to water, but you cant make it drink”, this is true not just for horses but for humans too.
-You can not make someone drink but the slightest of hints and appropriate care can reduce the risk of dehydration and the associated problems that come with it.
+The old saying goes “you can lead a horse to water, but you can’t make it drink”, this is true not just for horses but for humans too.
+You can not make someone drink but the slightest of hints and appropriate care can reduce the risk of dehydration.
+This in turn reduces the associated problems that come with it.